 Mike on Transportation

 As a member of the House Committee on Transportation and Infrastructure, I have worked to secure funding for a number of important transportation projects.
-Some of these include the North Washington Street Bridge, East Boston Haul Road, Melnea Cass Boulevard, the Chelsea Street Bridge, the Longfellow Bridge and Rutherford Avenue.
-Federal funding for projects like these is critical to maintaining our infrastructure, which helps increase productivity.
+Some of these include the Green Line Extension (GLX), the North Washington Street Bridge, Melnea Cass Boulevard, the Chelsea Street Bridge, the Longfellow Bridge and Rutherford Avenue.
+Federal funding for projects like these is crucial to maintaining our infrastructure, which helps increase productivity.
 States and municipalities cannot fund such projects on their own, so it is important that the federal government contribute sufficient resources.

-I will continue fighting to increase access to public transportation by extending the Green Line into Somerville, making improvements to the Fairmont Line, advancing an Orange Line stop at Assembly Square, and making progress on the Urban Ring.
-An enhanced public transportation system will give residents greater options, increase access to employment opportunities and help protect the environment.
+Increasing access to public transportation is a priority for me and I will keep advocating for the Green Line Extension as well as other efforts to improve the system.
+An enhanced public transportation network will give residents greater options, increase access to employment opportunities and help protect the environment.

 President Trump has been pledging to advance a massive infrastructure initiative for months but so far little details have been offered.
 While there is generally broad agreement on the need to invest in our nationís infrastructure, the challenge is agreeing on how to pay for it.

 110 First Street